tdt/docs/app/controllers/docs/4.1/create_definition.md

                                 },
                                 "description": {
                                     "required": true,
-                                    "description": "The descriptive or informational string that provides some context for you published dataset."
+                                    "description": "The descriptive or informational string that provides some context for your published dataset."
                                 },
                                 "publisher": {
                                     "required": false,